pnagoorkar/Baubit/README.md

                            .UseConfiguredServiceProviderFactory()
                            .Build();

-// use CORS, Auth and other middleware
+// use HTTPS, HSTS, CORS, Auth and other middleware
 // map endpoints

 await webApp.RunAsync();